 The journey of most new traders from demo to live trading is often rocky.
 It’s common for someone to be profitable on a demo account only to perform poorly on a live account.
 So, how do you ensure a smooth transition?

 - Use disposable funds: They say only trade or invest money you can afford to lose.
 It may be a clichéd statement, but it’s true.
 Due to the allure of CFD trading, new traders get easily desperate and often risk money they need for life expenses.
+The foundation of the switch begins with a trader using disposable money.
+This removes any emotional attachment, leading to better decision-making.

 - Have a solid trading plan: You should have built your trading plan on the demo account.
 Traders who are ready to trade live will know this plan inside out, mastering everything from the strategy to their daily routine.